 Currently in Florida, it takes an average of 600 days for the foreclosure process to be completed.
 This figure is the average among both contested and uncontested cases.
 Last year a bill designed to speed up the process faced protests and consumer outcry and did not pass.
-This week, Rep. Kathleen Passidomo proposed a new bill, HB 87, which is a more moderate version but still aims at speeding up and cleaning up the foreclosure procedure.
+This week, Rep. Kathleen Passidomo proposed a new bill, HB 87, which is a more moderate version.
+But, it still aims at speeding up and cleaning up the foreclosure procedure.

-Banks had slowed their foreclosures over the past 2 years due to accusations of employees “robo-signing” foreclosure filings, but now they are looking to speed things back up.
-The bill proposes strict paperwork requirements for lenders, fast-track foreclosure procedures and a shield against some tricky legal scenarios.
+Banks had slowed their foreclosures over the past 2 years due to accusations of employees’ “robo-signing” foreclosure filings.
+But, now they are looking to speed things back up.
+The bill proposes strict paperwork requirements for lenders, fast-track foreclosure procedures, and a shield against some tricky legal scenarios.
 Additionally, it requires lenders to certify that they have the correct paperwork proving that they have the right to foreclose.
 The bill also gives condominium associations the right to speed up a foreclosure when the bank is taking too long.
-The associations suffer due to lack of maintenance being paid by units facing foreclosure, however, banks may intentionally move slowly on a foreclosure to stall becoming responsible for the costs of the property that they eventually hope to acquire.
+The associations suffer due to units facing foreclosure paying a lack of maintenance.
+However, banks may intentionally move slowly on foreclosure to stall becoming responsible for the costs of the property that they eventually hope to acquire.

-Another aspect of HB 87 concerns banks and homeowners who have already lost their home through foreclosure.
+Another aspect of HB 87 concerns banks and homeowners who have already lost their homes through foreclosure.
 If the foreclosure is found to be wrongful, banks have to return the home to the original buyer.
-This can be a problem if the home was already sold to an unsuspecting third party.
+This can be a problem, that is if an unsuspecting third party already bought the home.
 House Bill 87 would allow wronged homeowners to be compensated monetarily only; they would not be able to get their house back.
 This aspect of the bill benefits only the banks.

 This is the third attempt in the past three years by lawmakers to push foreclosure reform.
-If you are a Floridian opposed to this bill you should contact your representatives in both the House and Senate as soon as possible.
+If you are a Floridian who opposes this bill you should contact your representatives in both the House and Senate as soon as possible.

-If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to firstname.lastname@example.org, or complete the contact form below.
+If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 888-886-0020.
+Or, send an e-mail to firstname.lastname@example.org, or complete the contact form below.